 Victims of Domestic Violence

-If you feel unsafe in your home and fear that additional violence might occur, then you might need to petition the court for an civil “order of protection” against domestic violence, dating violence, repeat violence, or stalking violence.
+If the defendant pressures you to drop the charges, that conduct might constitute another crime, “witness tampering.”
+If you feel unsafe in your home and fear that additional violence might occur, then you might need to petition the court for a civil “order of protection” against domestic violence, dating violence, repeat violence, or stalking violence.

-But what if you don’t need any help and just want the charges dropped immediately?
+But what if you don’t need help and want the charges dropped immediately?

 Not everyone identified as the “victim of domestic violence” actually feels like a victim.
 Some people are not in fear and do not need assistance from the prosecutor or the court system.
 An injustice occurs when the alleged victim’s voice is not being heard.